Discover 33 Delightful Things to Do in Mallorca, Spain!

-Many travel articles lament that some resort areas of Mallorca (namely Magaluf on the southwest coast) are overbuilt and overrun with hordes of sunburned tourists, interested only in party beaches, booze and wild nightclubs.
+Many travel articles lament that some resort areas (like Magaluf) are overbuilt and overrun with hordes of sunburned tourists, interested only in party beaches, booze and wild nightclubs.

-On the contrary, we discovered there are many wonderful things to do in Mallorca!
+From hiking the oh-so-picturesque countryside to swimming at ravishing beach coves and touring manor houses, we discovered many wonderful things to do in Mallorca!

 Things to Do in Mallorca